 The Lower Reference Limits of a Semen Analysis (with 95th percent confidence intervals) Adapted from WHO (2010):

 pH > 7.2

-Ejaculate volume: 1.5 mL (1.5–5) (If low volume, possible retrograde ejaculation, anejaculation, ejaculatory duct obstruction, or hypogonadism.
+Ejaculate volume: 1.5 mL (1.5 – 5 ml) (If low volume, possible retrograde ejaculation, anejaculation, ejaculatory duct obstruction, or hypogonadism.
 Check post ejaculation urine, TRUS, and hormonal analysis.
 If high volume, suspect contamination.)

-Sperm concentration: 15 million per mL (12–16) [Usual normal value is > 20 million per mL] If low, check for varicocele and consider hormonal analysis.
+Sperm concentration: 15 million per mL (12 – 16) [Usual normal value is > 20 million per mL.]
+If low, check for varicocele and consider a hormonal analysis.

 Sperm Morphology (normal) forms: > 4% [Usual normal value > 30%]